jacobkap/crimebythenumbers/docs/geocoding.md

 marijuana$lat <- NA
 ```

 Let's start with an example using the first row.
 Inputting the address from the first row gives a data.frame with the coordinates.
-Let's now save that output to an object we call "temp".
+Let's now save that output to an object we'll call *temp*.

 ```r